The EFA Rep

 PACE Program

-The PACE Program provides K-8 students participating in creative movement and creative drama residencies with free admission to attend a professional dance or theater performance.
-The specific performance depends on the discipline being studied and the semester in which the class is participating.
-For example, the Fall creative drama students are invited to the Fall theater work of art.
+The PACE Program provides the K-8 classes participating in creative movement and creative drama residencies with free tickets to attend a professional dance or theater performance.
+The specific show depends on the discipline being studied and the semester in which the class is participating.
+For example, the Fall semester creative drama students are invited to the Fall theater performance.
 The bus rebate applies to all PACE Program field trips.

 QUESTIONS?